RubixML/ML/docs/transformers/token-hashing-vectorizer.md

 # Token Hashing Vectorizer
 Token Hashing Vectorizer builds token count vectors on the fly by employing a *hashing trick*.
 It is a stateless transformer that uses a hashing algorithm to assign token occurrences to a bucket in a vector of user-specified dimensionality.
 The advantage of hashing over storing a fixed vocabulary is that there is no memory footprint however there is a chance that certain tokens will collide with other tokens especially in lower-dimensional vector spaces.

+!!! note
+    The default hashing function is CRC32 and is a good mix between speed and output space utilization.
+MurmurHash has even greater utilization but at the cost of some speed and it is only available on PHP 8.1 and above.
+FNV1 is comparable to CRC32 but with slightly more overhead.

 **Interfaces:** [Transformer](api.md#transformer)

 **Data Type Compatibility:** Categorical